Governance

 SBOL Editors are elected by a community vote, following the process below.
 Editors serve initially for a two-year term, and upon unanimous approval of the editors and chair, an editor’s term can be extended for an additional third year.
 After completing their term as editor, a person may not run for editor again for at least one year.
 To maximize continuity, editors' terms should be de-synchronized.
 There are 5 editorial positions, currently held by:

-• Lukas Buecherl, University of Colorado
+• Lukas Buecherl, Utah State University

 • Felipe Buson, University of Bristol